Published:

 Where the Film Fits in the Peaky Blinders Timeline

 The Immortal Man follows the events of the series finale, which left Tommy alive, isolated and stripped of the empire he’d spent decades building.
-After walking away from his family, burning his possessions and planning to face his fate, he discovered he’d been manipulated into believing he was dying.
-The final moments of the series showed him riding into the horizon with nothing but a fresh sense of purpose.
+After walking away from his family, burning his possessions and preparing to face his fate, he discovered he’d been manipulated into believing he was dying.
+The final moments showed him riding off alone, purpose renewed, but with nothing left to rule.

 The film picks up from that open-ended departure.
 The year is 1940.
 Britain is at war.
-And Tommy, stripped back to something closer to the man he once was, must “face his most destructive reckoning yet.”
+And Tommy, dragged back from self-imposed exile, must face what the story calls his “most destructive reckoning yet.”

 ‘Peaky Blinders: The Immortal Man’ Release Date